Prelude & Update

 In its heyday, Stillwater could hold a couple thousand, and was often filled during “Yearly Meeting week” for its parent Ohio (Conservative) Yearly meeting, and where visiting ministers could (yes!) preach for an hour..

 Plus immediately to its east, down the ridge’s slope, is Olney’s lovely pond, which on the other side laps at the edge of a working farm.
-The wiser pilgrims know to rise near dawn, to sit on the slope and gaze as the eastern sky reddens, watching the mist, perhaps like watchful spirits, rise off its surface.
+The wiser pilgrims know to rise near dawn, sit on the slope and gaze as the eastern sky reddens, watching the mist, perhaps like watchful spirits, rise off the pond’s surface.